Platelet, double red cell or plasma donations

 Platelets from a whole blood donation or automated donation are good for only five days.
 Red blood cells from a whole blood donation are good for 42 days.

 In this type of automated donation, the liquid portion of the blood (plasma) is collected and the remaining blood components are returned to the donor.
 Plasma helps blood to clot, and the plasma collected is commonly given to people with liver conditions, burns or severe bacterial infections in their blood.

-Donors can donate plasma every four weeks.
+Donors can donate plasma every 28 days.